6.1: Walking Home (5 minutes)

 Ask students to interpret each statement in function notation before soliciting their response to each question.
-Make sure students understand, for instance, that \(d(0)\) represents Diego’s distance from school at the time of leaving (or at 0 minutes), and \(d(m)=0\) represents his distance from school being 0 km, \(m\) minutes after leaving his house.
+Make sure students understand, for instance, that \(d(0)\) represents Diego’s distance from school at the time of leaving (or at 0 minutes), and \(d(m)=0\) represents his distance from home being 0 km, \(m\) minutes after leaving school.

 If time permits, discuss with students: